mmussmann/web-design-system/docs/Component documentation/expanding-components/accordion.md

 ### Accordion with an icon on the left floating dark yellow

-To make use of accordions that has an icon on the left with a floating button in a dark theme add the class modifier on the component <code>class="msds-accordion msds-accordion\--floating-list-item msds-accordion\--dark-yellow"
+To make use of accordions that has an icon on the left with a floating button in a dark theme add the class modifier on the component <code>class="msds-accordion msds-accordion\--floating-list-item msds-accordion\--dark-yellow"</code>

 <div class="element-preview-dark">
   <div class="element-preview__inner">{{render '@accordion-checkbox-medium-icon-left-floating-dark-yellow'}}</div>
 </div>

 ```html
 {{render '@accordion-checkbox-medium-icon-left-floating-dark-yellow'}}